 Become an effective elementary school educator who understands the challenges of today's classrooms.
-You will be prepared to teach all content subjects in grades 1 through 8, leading to a license in Elementary Education.
+You will be prepared to teach all content subjects in grades K through 9, leading to a license in Elementary Education.

-Parkside offers coursework leading to a license in Elementary Education (Middle Childhood-Early Adolescence, grades 1-8).
-An Elementary Education license enables future teachers to teach all content subjects in grades 1 through 8.
+Parkside offers coursework leading to a license in Elementary Education (Grades K-9).
+An Elementary Education license enables future teachers to teach all content subjects in grades K through 9.
 UW-Parkside students in this program will develop a knowledge base in elementary education methods in literacy, math, science, and social studies, participate in co-teaching clinical placements at various developmental levels, conduct action research, become familiar with a variety of educational technology, and gain firsthand teaching experience in elementary classrooms.
 This program maintains separate GPA and admission requirements and requires a background check.
 This program culminates in a semester-long, full-time, school-based Residency experience.

 Coursework in this program can lead to a license in Elementary Education.
-Teachers with an elementary license are qualified to work as classroom teachers in grades 1-8.
-Further education at the graduate level can lead to such careers as school principal, counselor, educational specialist, or instructional program coordinator.
+Teachers with an elementary license are qualified to work as classroom teachers in grades K-9.
+Further education at the graduate level can lead to such careers as a school principal, counselor, educational specialist, or instructional program coordinator.

 Frequently Asked Questions